centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-tplink-snmp.md

 ## Prerequisites

 The SNMP agent must be configured and running.
 Please refer to the manufacturer documentation to achieve this.
-The Centreon Poller must be able to reach the UDP/161 SNMP port of the TP-Link equipment.
+The Centreon poller must be able to reach the UDP/161 SNMP port of the TP-Link equipment.

 ## Installing the monitoring connector